2022 February Alumni of the month

 The world outside of university is very crazy.
 Be prepared for the impossible and always have a plan B to get back on track.
 Never give up on your dreams.

 Tell us something about yourself that most people don't know:

-I was diagnosed with a learning disability during my first year of BSc which was a big eye-opener.
-Through support, I found a way to tackle all academic changes and succeeded on my own in the end
+I was diagnosed with a learning disability during my first year of my BSc which was a big eye-opener.
+Through support, I found a way to tackle all academic changes and succeeded on my own in the end.

 If you were to do it all again, would you still choose UEL?

 Definitely!
 My class was the first to do this specific MSc.
 The information was just so incredible.
-I would go back just to work of different projects to expand my knowledge.
+I would go back just to work on different projects to expand my knowledge.